vimeo/ABLincoln/README.md

 # ABLincoln

+**Note: the code examples provided in this README pertain to release 0.2.0 and not the current master development branch.
+A new stable release (1.0.0) and revamped README should be up soon!**

 ABLincoln is a PHP-based toolkit for online field experimentation, ported from Facebook's [PlanOut][] software and released as an easily extendable [Composer][] package.
 ABLincoln makes it easy to deploy and maintain